 - Fall for Me: Go apple picking, pumpkin picking, or searching for fall foliage.
 Propose in the center of a corn maze.

 - Deck the Halls: Have your sweetheart wake up to ornaments spelling “Will you marry me?” on a Christmas tree on Christmas morning OR while looking for the perfect tree.
 Bring a furry friend in on it with a present tied to their collar.
+(Also can be modified for Hanukkah, or your seasonal holiday of choice.)

 Fun and GAMES Proposal Ideas